PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 which I feel are very important to be addressed.

 > Thank you for the opportunity to submit a revised manuscript.
 Yours and the reviewers' comments helped immensely in making the text more accessible, and I hope that the revised version will meet the standards of Methods in Ecology & Evolution.
 I have provided a point-by-point response to all comments, but I would like to summarize the most significant changes:

-> First, the introduction was almost entirely re-written, to ensure that the context (*i.e.* ecological networks) comes first; the section that was initially the introduction is now a short primer on the evaluation of binary classifiers, which should provide readers with the necessary background to assess the results.
+> First, the introduction was almost entirely re-written, to ensure that the context (*i.e.* ecological networks) comes first; the section that was initially the introduction is now a short primer on the evaluation of binary classifiers, which should provide readers with the necessary background to assess the results, complete with references to standard papers in this field.
+A broader discussion of this topic was covered in the recent review by Strydom et al.
+(2021), and because of the need to discuss the new analyses in more depth, I have not expanded this section too much.

-> Second, the models in the manuscript have changed; the point of including ridge regression, as in the original submission, was to show that a model can appear to perform well but miss the actual data structure.
-Some comments by the reviewers made me reconsider this, and I think it would have been setting a misleading example to put a poor model in an ensemble.
-I have replaced ridge regression by a k-NN trained on *traits*, which performs well.
-Note that this still allows to have a discussion on the fact that good validation metrics and good network predictions are not necessarily one and the same.
+> Second, the models in the manuscript have changed; the point of including ridge regression, as in the original submission, was to show that a model can appear to perform well but miss the actual data structure by a lot.
+Some comments by the reviewers made me reconsider this, and I think it would have been setting a misleading example (that putting a poor model in an ensemble and crossing one's fingers that the bad predictions will go away is an acceptable practice).
+I have replaced ridge regression by a k-NN trained on *traits*, which performs well (and refered to the previous paper using the same approach to predict food webs).
+Note that this still allows to have a discussion on the fact that good validation metrics and good network predictions are not necessarily one and the same, and the table describing these predictions has been expanded.

 > Finally, I have changed the training strategy a little, in a way that addresses multiple comments at once.
 The nature and extent of changes are